nico-aero/Detox/docs/Guide.Contributing.md

 This guide is about contributing to our codebase.

-We Don’t have any special guidelines - just some setup walk-through’s!
+We don’t have any special guidelines - just some setup walk-through’s!

 ### Environment